projectestac/xtecblocs/src/wp-content/plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 3.0.5 =
+* Bug fixes: Style conflicts resolved

+= 3.0.4 =
+* Bug fix: Style conflicts with some themes resolved
+* Made friends with WPSupercache

+= 3.0.3 =
+* Bug fix: Style tags are now allowed in Custom Code box.

+= 3.0.2 =
+* Bug fix: Conflict with WpSuperCache resolved
+* Wordpress 3.5 style conflicts resolved

+= 3.0.1 =
+* Bug fix: Issues with usernames/passwords with special characters

+= 3.0 =
+* UX changes in admin settings
+* Credential verification in Admin settings.
+If AddThis account details are wrong it will be notified to user.
+* Bug fixes

+= 2.5.1 =
+* Added hashtag support for Twitter
+* Conflict removed with <a href="http://wordpress.org/extend/plugins/addthis-follow/">AddThis Follow</a> and <a href="http://wordpress.org/extend/plugins/addthis-welcome/">AddThis Welcome Bar</a> Wordpress plugins
+* Bug fixes

+= 2.5.0 =
+* <a href="http://www.addthis.com/blog/2012/09/13/introducing-our-new-sharing-experience">New streamlined and simplified share menu</a>
+* Added Instant Share for Facebook and Twitter
+* Updated Pinterest support
+* Bug fixes

+= 2.4.1 =
+* Bug fixes

+= 2.4.0 =
+* Refactor how we add code to pages which should eliminate how many times it is added
+* Numerous Bug Fixes and a few new filters

+= 2.3.2 =
+* Add opt out for copy tracking

+= 2.3.1 =
+* Don't strip pintrest tags from custom buttons

 = 2.3.0 =
 * Add Google Analytics option
 * Update settings interface